Law school in the United States: Alaska

 As of 2024, Alaska remains the only state without a law school.
 Although some state lawmakers have called for the University of Alaska to establish a law school, a 2004 study commissioned for the University of Alaska Anchorage found little economic justification for this and instead recommended that the state "should begin with a grant or incentive program for law students attending school outside [Alaska]", and to "develop partnerships with ABA accredited law schools to deliver summer programs and externships in Alaska."

 2024–2025 protests and recruiting boycotts

-In 2024, the nation's law students began to organize numerous protests against U.S. involvement in the Israel-Hamas war, prompting some lawmakers and law schools to introduce restrictions, as well as harsher responses, in 2025, as President Donald Trump's administration began seizing foreign students involved in protests.
+In 2024, the nation's law students began to organize numerous protests against U.S. involvement in the Gaza war, prompting some lawmakers and law schools to introduce restrictions, as well as harsher responses, in 2025, as President Donald Trump's administration began deporting international students involved in protests.

 Following the acquiescence of several elite firms to punitive executive orders issued by President Trump, early in his second term, in 2025; student protests arose, some urging law student application boycotts of the capitulating firms.

 A "Biglaw Spine Index: Response to EOs targeting Biglaw" chart was published on April 4 by Above the Law.